 Dr McTiernan is the principal investigator of several National Cancer Institute-funded clinical trials and observational studies testing the effect of exercise, diet, weight, and medications on risk of breast and other cancers.
 She has played a leadership role on international committees providing guidelines for cancer prevention, including the International Agency for Cancer Research and the American Cancer Society.
 She was a member of the 2008 U.S. Department of Health and Human Services Physical Activity Guidelines Advisory Committee.
 Since 2010 she has been a Komen Scholar, and in 2012 she received a Citation Award from the American College of Sports Medicine for her research contributions on physical activity and health.

-Dr McTiernan was also recently the CUP Panel lead for reviewing new evidence for breast cancer survivors, and the Panel's conclusions will be published in 2014.
+Dr McTiernan is the CUP Panel lead for reviewing new evidence for breast cancer survivors, and the plan is to publish the Panel's conclusions in 2014.
+In 2014, Dr McTiernan will also be one of the Panel leads for the update of the evidence for bladder cancer.

 Hilary Powers is Professor of Nutritional Biochemistry at the University of Sheffield.
 She completed her PhD at the London School of Hygiene and Tropical Medicine, and continued her research career at the MRC’s Dunn Nutrition Laboratory in Cambridge.
 She left Cambridge to help establish the Human Nutrition Unit at Sheffield University in 1989.
 She became Head of this Unit in 2000 and was awarded a chair in nutritional biochemistry in 2004.